nelsonfigueroa/nelson.cloud/content/posts/2022_12_30_hosting_a_static_site_on_aws_using_s3_and_cloudfront.md

 More on Origins in the AWS documentation:
 - https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html

+### Adding a 404 Page to the CloudFront Distribution (Optional)

+CloudFront Distributions have barebones and unstylized error pages like this 404 page:

+{{< figure src="/hosting_a_static_site_on_aws_using_s3_and_cloudfront/404.png" alt="Default CloudFront 404 page." >}}

+If we want to use our own custom error pages, we need to create a custom error response.

+Click into your newly created CloudFront Distribution.
+Click on the "Error pages" tab and then click the "Create custom error response" button.

+Select the following settings:
+- "HTTP error code" should be "404: Not Found"
+- Error caching minimum TTL can stay as is (10)
+- Select "Yes" for "Customize error response"
+- The "Response page path" should be "/404.html" (or whatever you want your 404 page file name to be).
+    - You'll need to create a `404.html` template and place it in your S3 Bucket.
+- Select "404: Not Found" for the "HTTP Response code" field
+- Click the "Create custom error response" button

+{{< figure src="/hosting_a_static_site_on_aws_using_s3_and_cloudfront/custom_error.png" alt="Default CloudFront 404 page." >}}

+Give your distribution a few minutes to update and you're done here.

+There are several other error codes you can account for using the same process.
+I only added a 404 page since it's one of the most common.

 ## Pointing a Custom Domain to the CloudFront Distribution

 The last step is to point your domain to the cloudfront distribution.